UCL-EO/geog0111/docs/sphinx/_build/html/_sources/001_Notebook_use_answers.md.txt

 # ANSWER
 # create a code cell below

+msg='''
+The first time we run it, it comes up with an error
+NameError: name 'third_string' is not defined telling us that we have tried to access a variable name that we have not yet defined.
+Be aware of this type of error.

+what does that tell you about trying to print variables we haven't created?

+if we try to use a variable before we create it, the code will fail and throw an error.
+This is useful information: learn to read the errors and understand what it is telling you.
+'''
+print(msg)

 # try to print a variable `third_string` that you haven't yet created
 print(third_string)
+```

-# The first time we run it
-# it comes up with an error
+    The first time we run it, it comes up with an error
-# NameError: name 'third_string' is not defined
+    NameError: name 'third_string' is not defined
-# telling us that we have tried to access a variable name that
+    telling us that we have tried to access a variable name that
-# we have not yet defined.
+    we have not yet defined.
 Be aware of this type of error.

-# what does that tell you about trying to print variables we haven't created?
+    what does that tell you about trying to print variables we haven't created?

-#
-# if we try to use a variable before we create it, the code will fail and throw
+    if we try to use a variable before we create it, the code will fail and throw
-# an error.
+    an error.
 This is useful information: learn to read the errors and understand what
-# it is telling you.
+    it is telling you.
-```

     ---------------------------------------------------------------------------

     NameError                                 Traceback (most recent call last)

-    <ipython-input-5-6c032710a348> in <module>
+    <ipython-input-4-178aa48b468c> in <module>
-          3
+         18
-          4 # try to print a variable `third_string` that you haven't yet created
+         19 # try to print a variable `third_string` that you haven't yet created
-    ----> 5 print(third_string)
+    ---> 20 print(third_string)
-          6
-          7 # The first time we run it

     NameError: name 'third_string' is not defined